sneerajmohan/aswamedham_ai/README.md

 - Ask yes/no questions using **/ask** to narrow down the possibilities.

     Tip: Instead of vague questions like /ask he?, try more specific ones like /ask is the person male?
     Only responses answered with Yes or No are counted.
-I'm not sure does not count against your question limit.
+"I'm not sure" reply does not count against your question limit.

 - You can ask up to 10 questions per game.